drandreaskrueger/coinbaseTestbed/output/BUG_invalid-HTTP_HOST-header.md

 ---
 ---

 Whew, this took me many many hours to debug.
+Of course, at first I supposed that *my* code is buggy.
 What a strange problem.

 ### Symptom
 when Coinbase sends a notification callback, my django server (if in production-mode) immediately refuses it with a (400, BAD REQUEST):